• Skip to primary navigation

 Can You Really Make a Steak in an Air Fryer?

 You most certainly can!
-You see, the air fryer isn’t just about making chicken nuggets and fish sticks.
-Rather, it works similar to a small convection oven by moving super heated air rapidly around the food.
-This helps create the crisping on the outside.
+The air fryer isn’t just about making things like chicken nuggets and fish sticks.
+Rather, it works similar to a small convection oven by rapidly moving superheated air around the food, helping create crisping on the outside.

 Recipe for ribeye steak in an air fryer.